urbas/Bud.Cp/README.md

 `Bud.Cp` is a C# library for copying directories.
 The library uses SHA256 signatures to make incremental copies a bit speedier.

-Main idea behind `Bud.Cp` is that you can define your own file signatures system.
-This can be used by build systems to make incremental copying even faster.
-For example, a signature of a file might be calculated from the signature of the task that created the file instead of reading every byte of the file and calculating a cryptographic hash.
-To make incremental copies even faster build systems with immutable source directories and output directories can also persist signatures in a file.
+Main idea behind `Bud.Cp` is that you can define your own file storage system.
+You can implement web-based storage system or redefine how file signatures are calculated and cached (to speed up repeated incremental copies).
+For example, you can decrease the number of signature calculations if you store file signatures in a cache.
+This is particularly useful when using immutable target storage.

+Bud.Cp was implemented to support all the copying in the [Bud build tool](https://github.com/urbas/bud).

 ## Use cases